 Evan Compean is a writer who works in the entertainment industry.
 A prominent real estate agent in Houston, Texas, isn’t the only one who doesn’t realize a house may be flooded.
 He’s had floods every two to three years for the past decade.
 He has experience working with sellers who have been impacted by flooding.
 Without any changes, sold as-is.

 Those who have thoroughly renovated and refurbished their homes to remove any evidence of wear and tear.
 Company Disclosure is a state law in Texas.
 The law is quite well-known.
 According to the NRDC website, dealers must report when:

 - The structure has previously suffered flood damage as a result of natural floods.

-- Previous floods occurred as a result of natural failures or damage to the reservoir, or as a result of managed emergency water discharge from the reservoir.
+- Previous floods occurred due to natural failures or damage to the reservoir or as a result of managed emergency water discharge from the reservoir.

 - In whole or in part, the property is located in a 100-year floodplain, a 500-year floodplain, or a reservoir.

 Any insurance company, including the National Flood Insurance Program, has received a claim for property damage from the seller.
 That asset is covered by flood insurance.
 Flood damage to sellers’ assets has also been covered by FEMA or the US Small Business Administration (SBA).

 When preparing to sell a home that has been flooded, documentation is essential.
 Gather all reports and receipts relevant to the corrective steps you took, such as Items that were done to repair the damage the flood had caused.